 Take the UK; home to real ale, cups of tea and the Gin & Tonic.
 In fact, England is the birthplace of Gin, which remains it’s national drink to this day (unless you count tea, which of course, we don’t).

 In the UK, Gin reigns supreme.
-New figures from the Wine and Spirit Trade Association show that in 2017, Britons bought a mammoth 51 million bottles of the juniper-flavoured spirit, a 27% increase on the previous year.
+New figures from the Wine and Spirit Trade Association show that in 2019, Britons bought a mammoth 83 million bottles of the juniper-flavoured spirit, with gin sales almost doubling in value in just two years.
 What’s more, Gin has recently been named the UK’s favourite spirit, above Whisky and Vodka.

 The Gin craze may not be booming across the pond, but Gin is growing in popularity.

-In the US, sales of Gin have remained fairly static, while super premium Gin has experienced double-digit growth.
+In the US, sales of Gin have been growing, as well, especially super premium Gin which has experienced double-digit growth.
 This shift in consumer preference from low-cost to imported, premium, craft brands means that Gin is now more popular than ever.
 The US sits comfortably in the top 10 of Gin consumption by country; with the UK in fourth, followed by Ireland, Canada and the States.

 So while both countries consume so much Gin, why are there such big differences in the way that it’s drunk?